KeshavSanthanam/OLD3_keshavsanthanam.github.io/_posts/2025-11-13-value-props.md

 "So you can negotiate better pricing and avoid vendor lock-in"

 Keep going until you hit something they actually care about.

-Still working on this but the key seems to be: always connect technical capabilities to business outcomes that matter to the specific person you're talking to.